What Is a Data Glossary? 4 Key Benefits

 The data glossary, or business glossary, brings together terms and definitions in a clear and contextualized manner to help employees at all levels of the organization better understand data and its challenges.
 Overall, it’s clear that there are many benefits to having a data glossary.
 Beyond facilitating change within your organization, a data glossary allows everyone within your company to be on the same page.
 It will help you train employees in better data management, and overall improve productivity throughout your entire business.

 Are you ready to unlock the full value of your data?
-Start today for free!
+Start your DataGalaxy 15-day free trial or request a product demo to get started today!